State Department Narrows Eligibility For Nonimmigrant Visa Interview Waiver

 Read More

-Please note that the above is for informational purposes only and does not constitute legal advice.
-For specific questions about how the updated guidance on Schedule A, Group II may apply to your circumstances, please contact your team at D&S.
+Please note that the above is for informational purposes and does not constitute legal advice.
+For specific questions about how the FY2026 H-1B Cap may apply to your circumstances, please contact your team at D&S.

 Read More